apache/rocketmq-site/_docs/16-rmq-architecture.md

 As shown in image below, Broker server has several important sub modules:

 * Remoting Module, the entry of broker, handles the requests from clients.
-* Client Manager, manages the clients (Producer/Consumer) and maintains topic subscription of consumer.
+* Client Manager, manages the clients (Producer/Consumer) and maintains topic subscription of the consumers.
-* Store Service, provides simple APIs to store or query message in physical disk.
+* Store Service, provides simple APIs to store or query messages in physical disk.
-* HA Service, provides data sync feature between master broker and slave broker.
+* HA Service, provides data sync feature between master broker and slave brokers.
 * Index Service, builds index for messages by specified key and provides quick message query.

 ![](/assets/images/rmq-basic-component.png)